Hi there!

 And although the parking lot is pretty big, because of the popularity of this spot, it’s possible that you may end up parking on the shoulder of the road leading up to the parking lot.

-See more about this Smoky Mountains activity: Driving to the Clingmans Dome parking lot
+See more about driving to the Clingmans Dome parking lot.

 From the parking lot at the end of Clingmans Dome Road, you can then hike up further to the highest point in Great Smoky Mountains National Park!